Get to Know the LMA Leaders

 - Other tasks as assigned by the Board, President or Executive Director

 In addition, the committee will assume the role and responsibility for the Nominations committee.
-As such, the committee will also be responsible for identifying future Association leaders and administering the Pathways to Leadership program.
+As such, the committee will also be responsible for identifying future Association leaders.
 Supporting tasks in this regard include:

 - Conducting the annual Board nominations process

 Collaborates with staff to establish programs for recruitment, renewal and retention of LMA members and initiatives designed to stimulate growth in all membership categories.
 Identifies and reviews ideas for new benefits and services for members.
 Provides support to LMA regions and members at large in all of these areas.

 The Nominating Committee shall solicit nominations of those board positions where there is no automatic succession and submit to LMA members a slate of qualified candidates for ratification.

 Responsible for implementing and judging of annual Hall of Fame Award program.

 Responsible for implementing and judging of annual Your Honor Awards program.